 |shin-kaisoku||新快速||JR special rapid train|

-If you are booking a series of journeys, have questions or just want the reassurance of buying a ticket from a person, major JR stations have what are called midori-no-madoguchi, which function as JR's inhouse travel agency; these days most staff speak enough English to answer basic questions.
+If you are booking a series of journeys, have questions or just want the reassurance of buying a ticket from a person, major JR stations have what are called midori-no-madoguchi, which function as JR's in-house travel agency; there are also locations at Narita and Kansai airports where staff speak good English.
 Private line trains will have their own ticket windows.

 Tickets can also be purchased from travel agencies in Japan, which can also often be found within train stations.
 Japan Travel Bureau (JTB; www.jtb.co.jp) has branches everywhere.

-Platt Kodama (www.jrtours.co.jp/kodama) This is a discounted ticket (around 20% off) for the shinkansen journey between Tokyo and Osaka (via Nagoya and Kyoto) on Kodama trains.
-These are the slowest trains on the line, which make many stops.
+Platt Kodama (www.jrtours.co.jp/kodama) This is a discounted ticket (20% to 23% off) for the journey between Tokyo and Osaka (via Nagoya and Kyoto) on Kodama trains.
+These are the slowest trains on this shinkansen line, and make many stops.
 Tickets must be purchased at least one day before departure and are nonrefundable.

 With time, a sense of adventure and an affinity for slow travel, the Seishun Jūhachi Kippu (www.jreast.co.jp/e/pass/seishun18.html) is the best deal around and can be a really fun way to see the country.
 It literally means 'Youth 18 Ticket' and is designed for students to travel cheaply, but there are no actual age restrictions.

-For ¥11,850 you get five one-day tickets valid for travel anywhere in Japan on JR lines.
-The only catches are that you can't travel on tokkyū (limited express) or shinkansen trains and each ticket must be used within 24 hours.
+For ¥11,850 you get five one-day tickets valid for 24 hours each (starting at midnight) for travel anywhere in Japan on JR lines, which can also be shared.
+The only catch is that you can't travel on tokkyū (limited express) or shinkansen trains.

 Purchase tickets at any JR ticket counter (midori-no-madoguchi).
 As they're geared for students, travel time is limited to school holiday periods.
 Sale and validity periods are outlined in the following table: